compsecio/ctfbook/src/fundamentals/endianness.md

 When we analyzed this file with Ghidra, I noticed that it was a 32-bit ELF executable from a little endian processor.
 Let's go down that road.

 Let's swap the endianness of these bytes.
 And what's the word length?
-It's a 32-bit processor, so four bytes per word.
-Adding the following *Swap endianness* block to the recipe.
+CyberChef is really asking us how many bytes we expect per memory address -- it's a 32-bit processor, so four bytes.
+Add the following *Swap endianness* block to the recipe.
 Be sure to place it before the *From hex* block because we want it working on the raw bytes.

 ![cyberchef with Swap endian](swapchef1.png)